-Above center: A display in the museum showing some of the weapons that my dad was trained in.
+Above right: A display in the museum showing some of the weapons that my dad was trained in.

-Above right: Downtown Fort Pierce today looks much like it did during World War II.
+Above left: Downtown Fort Pierce today looks much like it did during World War II.
 It's a great town.

-Above left: Camping at the pleasant Dickinson State Park south of
+Above right: Camping at the pleasant Dickinson State Park south of

 Fort Pierce.
 Is it just me or do Chryslers look out of place in campgrounds?